bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 Can I solve this being just as performant with a high number of shifts as a single shift.

 Forgot to write the array to spaced output converter, make sure you write out your plan and follow it.

+## Retrospective:

+I did'nt spend enough time thinking about how it was being tested by HackerRank, so I had to change what I was working on when I thought I was done.

+It also did'nt pass due to performance issues.

+I liked how I had all my test written so the fix to make it faster went well.

+I need to keep practicing / figuring out how to get the shortkeys / navigation figured out for TDD.

+I like these kata's because it's helping me do TDD in prod much more often.
+I do need to fix my bookmark keys though.

+I also need to create a kata README shortkey, which will makes things easier.